 Karen Miranda Abel is a Canadian interdisciplinary artist based in Toronto.
 Abel’s durational field studies and site-sensitive elemental installations approach artistic practice as environment and process.
-Light and spatial relationships are tools and collaborators in a research-intensive “slow art” practice in which she ultimately realizes her works as “conceptual gardens” cultivated in time and place.
-Her atmospheric installations are gestures as part of an overarching non-anthropocentric contemplation of natural phenomena and geologic time.
-Central to her practice are experiential and reciprocal research methods conducted with ethical sensitivity towards fragile ecologies and cultural understandings of place.
-Currently working within a conceptual and material triad: water, mineral and fire (light), Abel experiences these artistic principles through an integral and considered materiality, carefully selecting components for her works using only these three fundamental elements.
+Light and spatial relationships are tools and collaborators in a research-intensive “slow art” practice in which she ultimately realizes her works as conceptual gardens cultivated in time and place.
+Her atmospheric installations and reflecting pools are gestures as part of an overarching non-anthropocentric contemplation of natural phenomena and geologic time.
+Central to her practice are experiential and reciprocal research methods conducted with ethical sensitivity and integrity towards fragile ecologies and cultural understandings of place.
+Currently working within a conceptual triad: water, earth and fire (light), Abel experiences these artistic principles through a considered materiality, carefully selecting components for her works using only these three fundamental elements.

-The following organizations are gratefully acknowledged for their support
+The following organizations are gratefully acknowledged for their funding support